Introduction

 Policy and Ethical Issues

 Mr. Washington is an African American whose job involves optimal commitment and engagement.
 However, he is stressed since the economic lockdown during the COVID-19 pandemic reduced customer influx and minimized corporate operations.
 The income disparity poses optimal difficulty to afford healthy foods, prioritizing cheaper variants.
 The affordability of food is an essential factor across the global population due to the significant influence of it on the patient’s diet.
-According to the research by Buonomo et al. (2019), a family’s unstable or poor socio-economic status leads to poor nutrition patterns and catalyzes both obesity and weight loss.
+A family’s unstable or low socioeconomic level causes bad eating habits and serves as a catalyst for weight loss and obesity, according to research by Buonomo et al. (2019).
 Even though such extremes of Mr. Washington’s situation are unlikely, it is necessary to take into account this risk factor of job loss.
 An important point is to constantly check the patient’s condition and socioeconomic situation to better interpret the treatment plan.

 Another aspect that can cause ethical problems for accessing treatment is the philosophy of the clinic.
 A nurse practitioner needs to be fully immersed in the patient’s treatment process based on Watson’s theory.
 This is reflected in the fact that it is necessary to spend much more time working with each person.
 At this stage, the problem arises that each medical institution has some features that consist of the principles of its employees’ activities (Pashaeypoor et al., 2019).
 In the case of Mr. Washington, all his interests were considered, and the necessary assistance was provided.
 However, problems with other cases may arise in one way or another in the course of work.